hammerpath/db-seeder/packages/mongo-db-provider/README.md

 # DB Seeder Mongo Db

 Creates a server that can seed a mongo db with data.
-This is developed with e2e-tests in mind, and allows each test to set the file in a desired state.
+This is developed with e2e-tests in mind, and allows each test to set the database in a desired state.

 ## Setup with docker